dev-yakuza/react-native-image-modal/README.md

 npx pod-install
 ```

-And then execute the command to install react-native-image-modal.
+And then execute the command to install `react-native-image-modal`.

 ```bash
 npm install --save react-native-image-modal